tmenguy/ha-solcast-solar/README.md

 1. Enter your `Solcast API Key`
 1. Click `Submit`

-* Create your own [automation](#services) to call the service `solcast_solar.update_forecasts` when you like it to call
+* Create your own [automation](#services) to call the service `solcast_solar.update_forecasts` when you would like.

-* Change the configuration options for an existing `Solcast PV Forecast` integration in the Home Assistant Integrations by selecting Solcast then `Configure` (cog wheel)
+* Change the configuration options for an existing `Solcast PV Forecast` integration in the Home Assistant Integrations by selecting Solcast then `Configure` (cog wheel).

-* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (Do not use any space characters.
-NB: this goes against Solcast T&C's by having more than one account)
+* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (do not use any space characters. _NB: this goes against Solcast T&C's by having more than one account_).

 * Make sure you enter your `API Key` not your rooftop id created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account).